 Fish and Marinades:

-- 2 lbs boneless skinless firm white fish fillet cut into large chunks
+- 2 lbs boneless skinless firm white fish fillet see notes, cut into large chunks

 - 1/2 tsp turmeric powder

 - 2 tsp chili powder